 7. Installation and activation of necessary plugins, demo data

 As a rule, after installing and activating the theme, the theme prompts the user to install the necessary and recommended plugins that come with the theme or that are installed from the free WordPress repository.
 Sometimes the necessary plugins need to be installed manually by finding them inside the theme’s archive (plugins > add new).
 In any case, we recommend that you read the documentation from the developers that comes with the premium theme.

 Installation of demo data, just like plugins, can take place in automatic (one-click installation, if this function is supported by the theme) or manual mode.
-In manual mode you usually need to import XML file through menu tools > import, separately import widgets (.wie files), sliders (Revolution Slider, LayerSlider), theme settings.
+In manual mode, you usually need to import XML files through menu tools > import, separately import widgets (.wie files), sliders (Revolution Slider, LayerSlider), and theme settings.

 The order of installation of demo data is very different for different themes (different developers).
-This means that in order to properly install the demo data you need to carefully read the documentation from the developers, which comes with the theme.
+This means that in order to properly install the demo data, you need to carefully read the documentation from the developers which come with the theme.

 Typical errors when installing a theme